Angular--Momentum--Resolved Aharonov--Bohm Coupling Energy: Conclusion

 \section{Conclusion}

-We have shown that the Aharonov--Bohm (AB) response of a confined Dirac electron admits two sharply distinct energetic outcomes, depending on how the coupling is prescribed.
-In the dipole--field (WP) picture, the interaction is confined to the solenoid core: as the core radius shrinks, only the $l\!=\!0$ channel retains a finite remnant corresponding to the spin coupling, while all higher modes vanish.
-In the current--potential (WE) framework, evaluated using the same eigenmodes, the local coupling $-\bm j\!\cdot\!\bm A$ yields an additional \emph{quantized}, \emph{$l$--linear} contribution composed of two parts.
-The regulator--dependent term manifests multiples of the spin--baseline unit, while the regulator--independent term, through the factor $F_l(R)$, expresses the centrifugal weight $\langle 1/\rho^{2}\rangle$ of the extended Dirac wave.
-Together these establish a quantized, mode--resolved energetic law that distinguishes the WE framework from the WP prescription and renders the AB response a local field interaction rather than a confined dipole effect.

-For comparison, the pioneering AB ring analyses~\cite{Aharonov1959Significance,Byers1961FluxQuantization} first established that a confined magnetic flux quantizes the electronic spectrum, yielding the canonical form $E_l(\Phi)\!\propto\!(l-\Phi/\Phi_0)^2$ with both quadratic and linear $l$--dependence and an $l$--independent flux offset.
-That formulation, geometrically elegant yet simplified, describes an effectively one--dimensional ring that excludes the solenoid core.
-The flux then acts through the boundary condition, shifting the quantized momentum by $\Phi/\Phi_0$ and producing a global energy displacement without local field coupling.
-In contrast, the present analysis extends this framework by treating the confined Dirac electron as a spatially distributed current that couples directly and locally to the vector potential, with both spin and centrifugal contributions entering explicitly.
+The present analysis treats a confined Dirac electron as a spatially distributed current that couples locally to the solenoidal vector potential throughout the cavity.
+Within this description, the flux dependence of the spectrum emerges from a mode--resolved interaction energy, with a finite, core--independent contribution surviving in the small--core limit $a\!\to\!0$.

-The predicted $l$--linear, regulator--independent shift can be detected through high--resolution cavity spectroscopy or flux--tuned level splitting.
-Its scale, $\mu_{B}\Phi/(\pi R^2)$, lies in the microwave regime for $R\!\sim\!100$~nm, comparable to persistent--current oscillations observed in mesoscopic loops.
-Observation of this mode--resolved shift across higher $l$ channels would provide direct evidence of the real, spatially extended current--potential coupling central to the wave--entity framework.
+The resulting angular--momentum--dependent energy shift is experimentally accessible through high--resolution cavity spectroscopy or flux--tuned level splitting.
+For cavity radii $R\!\sim\!100~\mathrm{nm}$, the characteristic scale $\mu_{B}\Phi/(\pi R^2)$ lies in the microwave regime, comparable to persistent--current splittings observed in mesoscopic rings.
+Observation of flux--dependent level splittings across higher angular--momentum channels would therefore provide direct evidence of a local coupling between the solenoidal vector potential and the spatially distributed Dirac current.